A rough account of what I did with Emacs recently.

 - December 12

-Confused also doesn't have much by way of a storyline, but it
+- Dazed and Confused also doesn't have much by way of a storyline, but it

 was fun; cast-spotting was fun, too.
 Ben Affleck, Joey Lauren